 Revealing That There Is Approximately A Serving Of Cheerios In The Bottom Of Your Bag

 Moms know that sated child can be the difference between a child kindly complimented by strangers and a child you have to drag back to the car kicking and screaming.
 As such, snacks must be carried on your person at all times.
 Cheerios are a good choice, but those suckers spill

 everywhere.
 So the bottom of a mom's bag is very likely an uneven terrain of stale Cheerios.

 That's our little secret, until someone is like, "Oh, do you have a tissue?" and you're busy and so you're like, "Oh yeah, in my bag."
 Before you remember what a mess it is in there, your friend has already reached in and disgustedly pulled out a handful of gross, fuzz covered cereal. #momproblems

 (And yes, this is also an actual picture from the annals of my adventures in motherhood.)

 Inadvertently Talking To Adults Like You Talk To Kids

-There should be a word for the mixture of failure and confusion as to who the hell you are when you excuse yourself on the date because you "have to go potty."
+There should be a word for the mixture of failure and confusion as to who the hell you are when you excuse yourself on the date because you "

 The Caravan Of Stuff Required For Any And All Outings